A Creative Pilgrimage on the Camino de Santiago

 But I'm not a "real" writer.
 I haven't published anything.
 I just write for myself.
 Can I come?

 There is no level of writing experience required to join us on the Camino.
-If you like to write and are open to creating a travel journal, you're welcome to come.
+If you like to write and are open to creating a travel journal, we welcome you to join us.

 In our classes, Laura will teach you the basics of travel writing, and we will focus on honing our skills of observation and descriptive writing.
 She will also guide you in using writing to deepen the pilgrimage aspect of our trip by guiding you to document the thoughts, feelings, and insights that arise as you walk the Camino.
 Our focus will not be on craft, critique, or polishing work to completion.